Varadharaja/thir-D.js/README.md

 # thir-D.js

-A modern typescript based UX framework to build 3D shapes for basic animation using Html5, Webgl and Canvas
+A modern javascript based UX framework to build 3D shapes for basic animation using Html5, Webgl and Canvas

 Complex shapes can be built independently by assembling basic shapes - Cube, Poylgons & sphere and saved in library (json format).